 - high blood pressure

-The pain relief of a single dose of morphine will likely wear off within four to six hours.
+The pain relief of a single dose of immediate-release morphine will likely wear off within 4 to 6 hours.
 However, the drug may still be detected in the following after taking the last dose:

 - hair for up to 90 days